GalvisA1087/Phase-field-for-brittle-fracture/README.md

 1. Choose the example you want to run from the `Examples/` directory (e.g. `Examples/4.2/`)
 2. Copy the `.edp` files from that folder into the `CODE/` directory, replacing existing files
+3. Create the corresponding folders for data export and VTU files
-3. Open a terminal and navigate to the `CODE/` folder
+4. Open a terminal and navigate to the `CODE/` folder
-4. Run the main script:
+5. Run the main script:

 ```bash
 FreeFem++ sPF.edp